CardShark BidBase Editor

 Following are explanations of the Edit menu options:

 Selecting this option (or pressing Ctrl-Z) deletes the selected entry in the grid.
-The program will ask you to confirm the deletion by showing you the bid number and the bid itself.
-If more than one entry has the same bid number and bid, just make sure that you have clicked the grid line you want to delete and the program will delete the correct entry.
+The program will ask you to confirm the deletion while showing you the entry's ID#, bid number and the bid itself.

 When an entry is deleted, it is moved to the Garbage Grid (see the next section: Restore Entry), from where it can be recovered.